nearform/react-browser-hooks/storybook/stories/online/README.md

 ```

 Returns an object containing:
-- online (boolean): the current online status
+- status (boolean): whether online or not
-- reason (string): the reason for this status